Mullebrouck/Kaatje-Mullebrouck/loading-spinner.md

 }
 ```

 Now our animation is complete.
 To see an **example** of this **loading-spinner** you can look at my codepen: http://codepen.io/Kaatje/pen/Bjqggd?editors=1100

 ---

+## Adding the loading spinner into a form

 Now we want to add this animation to our webpage.
 In this tutorial, we will add and display the **loading-spinner** when we click the **submit button** in our form.
 In this form the user will have to enter his/her email address.